Puppets/puppets-old/README.md

 myPuppet.emit( 'anEvent' );
 ```

-Take note that the global vent does not equal the instance of `vent` that is attached to Marionette Applications by default.
+I mentioned the following fact above, but do note that the global `vent` *is not* the same `vent` that comes with Marionette Applications.
 It is the vent
 from `Backbone.radio.channel( 'global' )`, which is another thing entirely.

 ### Attaching event handlers